elastic/kibana/src/plugins/data/server/server.api.md

 export type AggConfigOptions = Assign<AggConfigSerialized, {
     type: IAggType;
 }>;

+// Warning: (ae-missing-release-tag) "AggFunctionsMapping" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface AggFunctionsMapping {
+    // Warning: (ae-forgotten-export) The symbol "aggAvg" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggAvg: ReturnType<typeof aggAvg>;
+    // Warning: (ae-forgotten-export) The symbol "aggBucketAvg" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggBucketAvg: ReturnType<typeof aggBucketAvg>;
+    // Warning: (ae-forgotten-export) The symbol "aggBucketMax" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggBucketMax: ReturnType<typeof aggBucketMax>;
+    // Warning: (ae-forgotten-export) The symbol "aggBucketMin" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggBucketMin: ReturnType<typeof aggBucketMin>;
+    // Warning: (ae-forgotten-export) The symbol "aggBucketSum" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggBucketSum: ReturnType<typeof aggBucketSum>;
+    // Warning: (ae-forgotten-export) The symbol "aggCardinality" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggCardinality: ReturnType<typeof aggCardinality>;
+    // Warning: (ae-forgotten-export) The symbol "aggCount" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggCount: ReturnType<typeof aggCount>;
+    // Warning: (ae-forgotten-export) The symbol "aggCumulativeSum" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggCumulativeSum: ReturnType<typeof aggCumulativeSum>;
+    // Warning: (ae-forgotten-export) The symbol "aggDateHistogram" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggDateHistogram: ReturnType<typeof aggDateHistogram>;
+    // Warning: (ae-forgotten-export) The symbol "aggDateRange" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggDateRange: ReturnType<typeof aggDateRange>;
+    // Warning: (ae-forgotten-export) The symbol "aggDerivative" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggDerivative: ReturnType<typeof aggDerivative>;
+    // Warning: (ae-forgotten-export) The symbol "aggFilter" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggFilter: ReturnType<typeof aggFilter>;
+    // Warning: (ae-forgotten-export) The symbol "aggFilters" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggFilters: ReturnType<typeof aggFilters>;
+    // Warning: (ae-forgotten-export) The symbol "aggGeoBounds" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggGeoBounds: ReturnType<typeof aggGeoBounds>;
+    // Warning: (ae-forgotten-export) The symbol "aggGeoCentroid" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggGeoCentroid: ReturnType<typeof aggGeoCentroid>;
+    // Warning: (ae-forgotten-export) The symbol "aggGeoHash" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggGeoHash: ReturnType<typeof aggGeoHash>;
+    // Warning: (ae-forgotten-export) The symbol "aggGeoTile" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggGeoTile: ReturnType<typeof aggGeoTile>;
+    // Warning: (ae-forgotten-export) The symbol "aggHistogram" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggHistogram: ReturnType<typeof aggHistogram>;
+    // Warning: (ae-forgotten-export) The symbol "aggIpRange" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggIpRange: ReturnType<typeof aggIpRange>;
+    // Warning: (ae-forgotten-export) The symbol "aggMax" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggMax: ReturnType<typeof aggMax>;
+    // Warning: (ae-forgotten-export) The symbol "aggMedian" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggMedian: ReturnType<typeof aggMedian>;
+    // Warning: (ae-forgotten-export) The symbol "aggMin" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggMin: ReturnType<typeof aggMin>;
+    // Warning: (ae-forgotten-export) The symbol "aggMovingAvg" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggMovingAvg: ReturnType<typeof aggMovingAvg>;
+    // Warning: (ae-forgotten-export) The symbol "aggPercentileRanks" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggPercentileRanks: ReturnType<typeof aggPercentileRanks>;
+    // Warning: (ae-forgotten-export) The symbol "aggPercentiles" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggPercentiles: ReturnType<typeof aggPercentiles>;
+    // Warning: (ae-forgotten-export) The symbol "aggRange" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggRange: ReturnType<typeof aggRange>;
+    // Warning: (ae-forgotten-export) The symbol "aggSerialDiff" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggSerialDiff: ReturnType<typeof aggSerialDiff>;
+    // Warning: (ae-forgotten-export) The symbol "aggSignificantTerms" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggSignificantTerms: ReturnType<typeof aggSignificantTerms>;
+    // Warning: (ae-forgotten-export) The symbol "aggStdDeviation" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggStdDeviation: ReturnType<typeof aggStdDeviation>;
+    // Warning: (ae-forgotten-export) The symbol "aggSum" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggSum: ReturnType<typeof aggSum>;
+    // Warning: (ae-forgotten-export) The symbol "aggTerms" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggTerms: ReturnType<typeof aggTerms>;
+    // Warning: (ae-forgotten-export) The symbol "aggTopHit" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggTopHit: ReturnType<typeof aggTopHit>;
+}

 // Warning: (ae-missing-release-tag) "AggGroupLabels" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //